-IAB Europe and IAB Tech Launch A Consent Framework That Google Will Adopt
+IAB Europe and IAB Tech Launch TCF v2.0

 Last week, the IAB Tech Lab and IAB Europe released the second version of the Transparency and Consent Framework (TCF), the collaborative industry solution for conducting targeted advertising in compliance with GDPR.
 After gathering a year’s worth of feedback on the first version from publishers, advertisers, digital protection authority groups and ad tech vendors, TCF 2.0 was finalized and launched.
 Moreover, Google has committed to its long-awaited integration with the framework by the end of Q1 2020.

 With GDPR already more than a year into existence and the California Consumer Privacy Act (CCPA) coming early next year, data privacy regulations are top of mind for marketers.
 IAB Europe and IAB Tech Lab’s latest efforts aim to offer the digital ad industry a framework to help publishers, advertisers and ad tech vendors navigate data privacy regulations.

 Initially, TCF was used to indicate whether consent was collected for ad targeting purposes.
 According to the IAB Europe CEO Townsend Feehan, TCF 2.0 expands publishers’ bidstream options for collecting and assigning consent.
 It’s a significant enough overhaul of the framework that publishers that who have already adopted the first version must implement the new technology.

 TCF 2.0 continues to support the overall drive of the TCF to increase consumer transparency and choice, management by digital properties of consent and compliance, and industry collaboration.

 TCF 2.0 includes technical specifications that outline GDPR-compliant processes for delivering digital ads and managing consumer data.
 Publishers employing TCF 2.0 gain greater control and flexibility with respect to how they integrate and collaborate with their technology partners.